mustakinalam/The-Birth-of-Vision-Language/Readme.txt

-Thank you for reviewing the supplemental materials for our research paper.
 Below are the instructions for running the IPython notebooks.

 Setup Instructions: